njteam-udacity/contact_book/templating.md

 6. Next, save your css file under the styles folder and your script file under the scripts folder respectively with a name appropriate to the template that you are working on.
     - Example: **assets/styles/page/greetings.css**
     - Example: **assets/scripts/page/greetings.js**
+    - *Tip*: If your style or script is for a partial it should be saved in a file under styles/app/ or scripts/app.

 7. Lastly, be sure to include **all** dependencies (stylesheet links & script tags) into the head of the of the corresponding html page where your template will be rendered.
     - High level example: Html of the "greeting" page.